 Team skills required to capture metrics and data

 A good understanding of how to measure a service is required.
-It's important to ensure your measurements are correct as they could determine which problem you will or will not move into Alpha.
-This task is usually left to anyone who has a good understanding of the service, already does statisitical measurements or is a business analyst.
+It's important to ensure your measurements are correct as they could determine which problem you will or will not move into the Alpha phase.
+This task is usually left to someone who has a good understanding of the service, already does statistical measurements or is a business analyst.